videre-project/MTGOSDK/docs/api-reference.md

 }
 ```

-These APIs enable applications to provide feedback and prompt the user for choices in a way that integrates with MTGO's native UI.
+These APIs enable applications to provide feedback and prompt the user in a way that integrates with MTGO's native UI.

 ---

 MTGOSDK provides a consistent, type-safe interface to MTGO, suitable for automation, analytics, and user-facing tools.
 The APIs are designed to be intuitive and easy to use, allowing developers to focus on building new features for MTGO.

-For installation, build instructions, and architectural details, refer to the [README](README.md) and [architecture documentation](docs/architecture/core-classes.md).
+For installation, build instructions, and architectural details, refer to the [README](README.md) and [architecture documentation](docs/architecture/core-classes.md)